Loc Ninh Special Forces Base

 In the small mountain town of Loc Ninh, about 120 kilometers north of Saigon and 70 kilometers north of Lai Khe, a legendary Special Forces camp was located.
-It was the scene of many fierce battles due to its strategic location just a few kilometers from the Cambodian border.
+It was the scene of many fierce battles due to its strategic location just inside the Vietnamese border.

 In 1967 the camp was attacked by a significant VC force reinforced by PAVN forces including anti aircraft units.
 Defending the camp were U.S. Special Forces together with South Vietnamese CIDG troop The battle went on for a week and only after reinforcements from the ARVN and U.S. units came were they able to force the VC and PAVN troops to retreat, leaving more than 800 dead.